Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

-Motivated by these distinct temperature-dependent loss behaviors, we investigated the temperature-dependent acoustic loss of all four platforms.
+Motivated by these distinct temperature-dependent loss behaviors, we investigated the acoustic loss of all four platforms as a function of temperature.
 Because the intrinsic mechanical properties of LN are only weakly dependent on temperature \cite{smith1971temperature}, temperature-dependent measurements are effective to infer the dominant acoustic loss channels in each platform.

-Fig. \ref{Fig3}(a) shows the temperature dependence of acoustic loss in LNOI and LNOS measured from 4 K to 400 K. In LNOS, the acoustic loss decreases with decreasing temperature; a zoom-in view of the data together with a linear fit is shown in Fig. \ref{Fig3}(c), suggesting that the dominant loss mechanism could be Akhiezer damping.
+Fig. \ref{Fig3}(a) shows the temperature dependence of acoustic loss in LNOI and LNOS measured from 4 K to 400 K. In LNOS, the acoustic loss decreases monotonically with decreasing temperature.
+The acoustic loss in LNOS exhibits an approximately linear dependence on temperature, consistent with Akhiezer damping.
 In contrast, the acoustic loss in LNOI exhibits a non-monotonic temperature dependence.
 For both Rayleigh and SH modes, the acoustic loss increases by 20–40 dB/mm as the temperature is lowered from room temperature to $\sim$90 K. As the temperature is further reduced, the acoustic loss decreases from its peak value but remains higher than the room temperature value.

-We further calculate the inverse quality factor $Q^{-1}$ for the LNOI sample using the measured propagation loss (in dB/mm) shown in Fig. \ref{Fig3}(a).
+We further calculate the quality factor $Q$ for the LNOI sample using the measured propagation loss (in dB/mm) shown in Fig. \ref{Fig3}(a).
 Here, the quality factor is defined as $Q=2\pi\,l/\lambda$, with $\lambda$ and $l$ denoting the acoustic wavelength and phonon mean free path, respectively.
-The inverse quality factor is related to acoustic loss as $\alpha=\frac{0.0546\,f}{Q\,v_g}$, where $f$ is the acoustic frequency and $v_g$ is the group velocity.
-The extracted $Q^{-1}$ is shown in Fig. \ref{Fig3}(b) and exhibits a temperature dependence similar to that reported for amorphous SiO\textsubscript{2} in a previous work \cite{pohl2002low}.
-The magnitude of $Q^{-1}$ also falls within the characteristic range of glass \cite{pohl2002low}, suggesting that the buried-oxide (BOX) layer in LNOI is a dominant loss channel for acoustic waves at low temperatures.
-Interestingly, as the temperature is increased from room temperature to 350-400~K, the acoustic loss reduces, supporting the interpretation that the frequency-independent residual loss originates from defect mode scattering in the BOX layer.
-At 400~K, the measured loss ($4.56\pm0.33$~dB/mm) is consistent with the frequency-dependent term shown in Fig. \ref{Fig2}(d) within experimental uncertainty, indicating that the loss contribution from the BOX layer becomes negligible at this temperature.
+The quality factor is related to acoustic loss as $Q=\frac{0.0546\,f}{\alpha\,v_g}$, where $f$ is the acoustic frequency and $v_g$ is the group velocity.
+The extracted $Q$ factors are shown in Fig. \ref{Fig3}(b) and exhibit a temperature dependence similar to that reported for amorphous SiO\textsubscript{2} in previous work \cite{pohl2002low}.
+Interestingly, as the temperature is increased from room temperature to 350-400~K, the acoustic loss decreases.
+At 400~K, the measured loss ($4.56\pm0.33$~dB/mm) agrees with the frequency-dependent term shown in Fig.~\ref{Fig2}(d) within experimental uncertainty, suggesting that the frequency-independent loss channel may be suppressed at this temperature.